RuleKeeper-Bot/RuleKeeper-Bot/README.md

 5. Run `python3 bot.py`

-After both of these are running you can detach from the screen sessions and go to http://localhost:5000 (or http://OtherPCsIPAddress:5000 if running on another computer) to access the dashboard.
+After both of these are running and the discord bot has been added to your server, you can detach from the screen sessions and go to http://localhost:5000 (or http://OtherPCsIPAddress:5000 if running on another computer) to access the dashboard.

 ### What this bot allows you to do
 - Make custom commands